Optimizing your practice

 Where clients value automated versus personal advice

-Vanguard's latest study1 establishes that most advised investors want a human advisor integrated into their financial future.
+The aforementioned Vanguard study1 establishes that most advised investors want a human advisor integrated into their financial future.
 The question remains as to where traditional advisors should optimize their client's experience and how to implement digital advice.

 Putting into practice